sebelga/portfolio_tracker_website/documentation/docs/troubleshooting.md

 ## `#N/A` returned from currency rate transaction value

 The `=CURR_RATE_AT(H<rowNumber>, A<rowNumber>)` formula uses under the hood the `GOOGLEFINANCE` formula. `GOOGLEFINANCE` is unfortunately not always reliable and consistent.

+If `#N/A` is returned by the `=CURR_RATE_AT(H<rowNumber>, A<rowNumber>)` formula:

+1. Try refreshing the page to see if the value updates.
+2. Change the date to one day later, wait for the new value, then revert to the correct date—hopefully the value appears.
+3. If neither works, manually enter the conversion rate for that specific date.

-It can happen that you see the exchange rate value in the Transaction sheet but when you run "Generate Trades" a `#N/A` value appears under the "Open conv. rate" column.
+It can also happen that the exchange rate value is correctly returned by the formula and appears in the Transaction sheet, but when you run "Generate Trades," a `#N/A` value appears in the "Trades" sheet under the "Open conv. rate" column.

 To fix that, once you have fetched the currency conversion rate using the `=CURR_RATE_AT(H<rowNumber>, A<rowNumber>)` formula, lock the value by copying the cell and then "Paste value only" onto the cell.
-This will replace the formula with the rate value.
-You can then run "Generate trades" again and the problem should be fixed.
+This replaces the formula with the rate value.
+You can then run "Generate trades" again, and the problem should be fixed.

 ## Prices not updating